Portrait of a Lackey on Fire

 "Portrait of a Lackey on Fire" is the eighth episode of the thirty-third season of the American animated television series The Simpsons, and the 714th episode overall.
 It aired in the United States on Fox on November 21, 2021.
-The episode was directed by Steven Dean Moore and written by Rob LaZebnik & Johnny LaZebnik.
+The episode was directed by Steven Dean Moore and written by Rob LaZebnik and Johnny LaZebnik.
+Its title is a reference to the French film Portrait of a Lady on Fire (2019).

+In this episode, Smithers falls in love with a fashion designer, who builds a manufacturing plant in Springfield with poor working conditions.
+Victor Garber guest starred as Michael de Graaf.
+Actress Christine Baranski and designer Christian Siriano appeared as themselves.
+The episode received positive reviews.

 Plot

 Homer notices Waylon Smithers' loneliness and offers to play matchmaker for him.
 When a jetsetting fashion designer mogul named Michael de Graaf arrives at Mr. Burns' mansion to adopt a puppy born from one of Burns' attack hounds, Homer introduces him to Smithers and the two are immediately attracted to each other.
 They become a couple, and Smithers is the happiest he has ever been in his life.

 During a party thrown for the couple by Marge, Michael announces he is opening his new manufacturing plant in Springfield, opening multiple job positions to the town.
 During a tour of the factory, Homer, Bart, and Lisa discover sweatshop working conditions and the toxic waste from the factory polluting the environment.

 Realizing that Michael is fully aware of this, Homer reluctantly shows Smithers the damaging effects of Michael's business.
 Smithers grapples with this information, asking Burns for advice, only to be told that "fast fashion" is an even more evil industry than nuclear power, and that Michael is effectively a supervillain.
 Burns advises Smithers to marry Michael to be set for life.

 Smithers tries to plead with Michael to change his ways, but Michael has no plans of changing his business practices.
 Smithers is about to reluctantly accept Michael's offer to stay in the relationship whilst overlooking his flaws and forgetting his own moral compass, but after seeing Michael mistreat his doberman puppy, Smithers breaks up with him.
 Michael leaves on his jet, and an initially heartbroken Smithers discovers that Michael left the puppy behind.
 He happily adopts him, realizing that the puppy will offer him unconditional love and companionship, which is what he wanted most in a relationship.
 Smithers' profile pic of him with the puppy sparks a lot of interest on his dating app.